Marcellus Girls LacrosseHead coach Zach Iancello, Katy Wangness, Anna Vetsch, Emma Hutchings, assistant coach Stephanie O’Rourke

 West Genesee boys basketball, state Class AA championsPictured are Lucas Sutherland, Christian Rossi, Jack McLane, and Adam Dudzinski

-Here are the top 10 topics for the March 16 edition of the Inside High School Sports show.
+Here are the top 10 topics for the April 20 edition of the Inside High School Sports Show.

 Would you like to get more involved in our show?